Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

 \subsubsection{Baselines}

-Besides standard AE and VAE models, we also compare the performance of our methods w.r.t. the alternative graph embedding methods introduced in subsection 2.6: \begin{itemize} \item Our \textit{Source/Target Graph AE and VAE}, extending the source target vectors paradigm to graph AE and VAE, and trained with similar settings w.r.t. standard and gravity models. \item HOPE \cite{ou2016asymmetric}, setting $\beta = 0.01$ and with source and target vectors of dimension 16, to learn 32-dim node representations. \item APP \cite{zhou2017scalable}, training models over 100 iterations to learn 16-dim source and target vectors, i.e. 32-dim node representations, with standard settings from \cite{zhou2017scalable}'s implementation. \item For comparison purposes, in our experiments we also train \textit{node2vec} models \cite{grover2016node2vec} that, while dealing with directionality in random walks, only return one 32-dim embedding vector per node.
-We rely on \textit{symmetric} inner products with sigmoid activation for link prediction, and we therefore expect node2vec to underperform w.r.t.
-APP.
-We trained models from 10 random walks of length 80 per node, with $p = q =1$ and a window size of 5. \end{itemize} We used Python and especially the Tensorflow library, except for APP where we used the authors' Java implementation \cite{zhou2017scalable}.
-We trained models on a NVIDIA GTX 1080 GPU and ran other operations on a double Intel Xeon Gold 6134 CPU.
+Besides comparing to standard graph AE and VAE models, we also compare the performance of our methods to the alternative graph embedding methods mentioned in Section 2.6: \begin{itemize} \item Our own \textit{source/target graph AE and VAE}, extending the source/target vectors paradigm to graph AE/VAE, and trained with similar settings w.r.t. standard and gravity models. \item HOPE \cite{ou2016asymmetric}, with $\beta = 0.01$ and source and target vectors of dimension 16, to learn 32-dimensional node representations. \item APP \cite{zhou2017scalable}, training models over 100 iterations to learn 16-dimensional source and target vectors, i.e., 32-dimensional node representations, using the implementation from \cite{zhou2017scalable}. \item For comparison purposes, in our experiments, we also consider \textit{node2vec} models \cite{grover2016node2vec} that, while dealing with the directionality in random walks, only return a 32-dimensional embedding vector per node.
+We rely on \textit{symmetric} inner products with sigmoid activation for link prediction, and we, therefore, expect node2vec to underperform on tasks 2 and 3.
+We trained models from 10 random walks of length 80 per node, with $p = q =1$ and a window size of 5. \end{itemize} We used Python and especially the Tensorflow library, except for APP, where we used the authors' Java implementation \cite{zhou2017scalable}.
+We trained models on an NVIDIA GTX 1080 GPU and ran other operations on a double Intel Xeon Gold 6134 CPU.